viniciushnf/ESP32-S3-Bruce-ST7735-1.8/README.md

 ---

-## Wiring Diagram and Documentation
+## :clipboard: Wiring Diagram and Documentation

 * The module pinout can be found in: wiring-diagram/pinout.txt
 * The wiring diagram can be found in: wiring-diagram/wiring-diagram.png